JavscriptLab/JLBinder/README.md

 # JLBinder
 ## Javascript Easy Binding By Jquery
-It is an alternative for angular js binding functionlity by jquery JLBinder Main focused on manipulating with json data.
+It is an alternative for angular js binding functionality by jquery JLBinder Main focused on manipulating with json data.
 For appending some data inside a grid view or table rows.
 Follow these steps.
 * First initialize the plugin. - Add data-json attribute for your outer element like below example